Ready to create an LLC?

 - how profits (and losses) will be shared

-- the roles and responsibilities of each of the members
+- the roles and responsibilities of each of the owners

 - how owners will vote on business decisions

-- who will manage the LLC on a day-to-day basis and what they have to consult with the owners about
+- who will manage the LLC on a day-to-day basis and what they have to consult with the others about

 - when meetings must be held and what can be voted on at those meetings